 Memorial Ceremony and Gathering: A memorial ceremony will be held at 1:30 p.m. on Sunday, April 10, 2016 at Crowne Plaza, 3000 S. Dirksen Parkway, Springfield, with Dr. Paul E. Boatman officiating.
 A memorial gathering will follow until 5:00 p.m.

 In life, Linda gave unconditionally with her time and talents.
 In lieu of flowers, the family requests memorial contributions be made to the Linda Warmoth-Shelton Memorial Fund, c/o Rochester State Bank, PO Box 140, Rochester, IL 62563.

 In 2009, Annette, and I moved into a home that we had built in rural, south central Utah.

-Prior to this for about ten years, we were full-time RVers - - living, working, and traveling in our motorhome.
+Prior to this for about ten years, we were full-time RVers - - living, working, and traveling in our 38' diesel motorhome (Sold).

 By 2004, we were both teaching web-based courses in Library and Information Science at Indiana University at Indianapolis (IUPUI).
 We were able to work from almost any location in the U.S. (plus parts of Canada) using a 2-way Internet satellite system.
 After more than forty-five years in education, Larry has retired; Annette continues to teach online, virtual courses for a few more years.